tmaiaroto/discfg/README.md

 is retrieve the confg, cache it locally (for efficiency...or not) and you're done.

 Need to update your application config?
 You can literally do it from your own machine's command line and have your applications reflect that change in real-time.
+Configuration management is a breeze.

 ## Differences Between etcd and discfg (where discfg is weaker)